Grapefruit Seed Extract

 - Use oils that have a long shelf life.
 If the oil only has a shelf life of 30 days you can't expect your soap to last 1 year.

-- When superfatting still keeps the excess fat between 5 & 8 percent.
+- When superfatting still keep the excess fat between 5 & 8 percent.

 Save your money and forget the GSE.
 Get a new scenting oil instead!